 - Printing directly to the printer is just as secure as compared to traditional network printing.

-- With Print later and Print anywhere you have the option to wait until you have arrived at the printer, and only then release the documents via your smartphone.
+- With Print later and Print anywhere you have the option to wait until you have arrived at the printer, and only then release the documents via your phone.
 No more stressful "print and sprint" to prevent others from collecting your documents from the output bin of the printer.
 You can read more about the print process in the Printix Administrator Manual.

 - Users are required to register and sign in to use Printix.

 - With Azure authentication enabled, users' passwords are handled entirely by Microsoft Azure AD.

 - With Google authentication enabled, users' passwords are handled entirely by Google.

 - With Active Directory authentication enabled, users' passwords are not stored by Printix, but can be transferred securely via LDAPS to the local Active Directory server for authentication.

 - For users that authenticate directly with Printix, passwords are protected through salted password hashing.
 Users can reset a password themselves.
 Their email address is required for this to work.
 Passwords must be minimum 6 characters in length and contain uppercase letters, lowercase letters, and digits.